hervenivon/awesome-discoveries/README.md

 * [China’s top AI scientist drives development of ethical guidelines](https://www.scmp.com/news/china/science/article/2181573/chinas-top-ai-scientist-drives-development-ethical-guidelines) - Yes it is time for the world to align itself on where it wants to go
 * [Thinking inside the box: using and controlling an Oracle AI](https://link.springer.com/article/10.1007/s11023-012-9282-2) - Controlling AI has been a problem for a while even before the rise of deep learning.
 In this paper, you'll discover that a particular topic can raise a lot of questions, even if it seems simple at first: here controlling an Oracle AI that doesn't act in the world except by answering questions.
 * [Google is trying to remove gender bias from its translation services](https://www.fastcompany.com/90278118/google-is-trying-to-remove-gender-bias-from-its-translation-services) - Gender bias is one of the problem in engineering, mostly only male all around.
 It is so easy to implement those bias and transmit them to the machine.
+* [GPT-2 blog post announcement](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) - OpenAI released a blog post along their paper [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) explaining why they won't share reproducibility parameters (regarding data and hyperparameters notably).
+The GPT-2 performances are unbelievable and in the absence of clear ethics in the artificial intelligence field I can't agree more at that time.
+Nevertheless, I'm utterly frustrated.
+We need to do something about the social implications of artificial intelligence.
+In the [OpenAI’s GPT-2: the model, the hype, and the controversy](https://towardsdatascience.com/openais-gpt-2-the-model-the-hype-and-the-controversy-1109f4bfd5e8) blog post, the idea of a ‘safety checklist’ (similarly to the recent ‘[reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)’) arises.
+Why not?!
+* [AI Safety Needs Social Scientists](https://distill.pub/2019/safety-needs-social-scientists/) - A extensive explanation toward the Social Scientists requirement explanation.

 #### Sagemaker